AppImageCrafters/appimage-builder/README.md

 # appimage-builder

-`appimage-builder` allows to pack applications along with *all* of its dependencies.
-It uses traditional GNU/Linux software package tools like `apt` or `yum` to obtain binaries and resolve dependencies creating a self sufficient bundle.
+appimage-builder allows packing applications along with all of its dependencies.
+It uses traditional GNU/Linux software package tools like apt or yum to obtain binaries and resolve dependencies creating a self-sufficient bundle.
 The embedded binaries are configured to be relocatable and to interact with the rest.
-Finally the whole bundle is compressed as a *squashfs* filesystem and attached to a launcher binary using `appimagetool` making a nice AppImage.
+Finally, the whole bundle is compressed as a squashfs filesystem and attached to a launcher binary using appimagetool making a nice AppImage.

 **Features**:
  - recipe based
-- self sufficient bundles
+ - self-sufficient bundles
-- backwards and forwards compatibility
+ - backward and forwards compatibility
-- cross bundling (don't confuse it with cross compilation, that's out of the tool scope)
+ - cross bundling (don't confuse it with cross-compilation, that's out of the tool scope)
-- basic license compliance (package licence files will be bundled)
+ - basic license compliance (package license files will be bundled)
  - apt package manager support
  - yum package manager support (experimental)

 ## Dependencies & Installation

-The project is built using Python 3 and uses various command line applications to fulfill its goal.
-Depending on the host system and the recipe the packages providing such application may vary.
+The project is built using Python 3 and uses various command-line applications to fulfill its goal.
+Depending on the host system and the recipe the packages providing such applications may vary.

 **Install on Debian/Ubuntu**
 ```shell script